More questions and answers on the new Kerbside collections

-We’ll be reaching out to all retirement villages and apartment complexes in the lead up to launch to see if individual bins for each household will work for them, or whether they’d prefer larger bins in communal collections points.
+We’ve contacted retirement villages and apartment complexes to see if individual bins for each household will work for them, or whether they’d prefer larger bins in communal collections points..

 What happens to the food scraps, recycling, glass and rubbish that’s collected?

 Food scraps will be processed into compost in Hampton Downs in the Waikato, until a local solution has been finalised.

 Garden waste will be processed into compost locally in Tauranga.
 The compost will be sold in bulk and bags to the agricultural, horticultural and landscape industries and bagged markets throughout New Zealand.